 The shrub is from two to five feet in height, branching from the woody perennial root-stock; the leaves are from three to five lobed, the lobes pointed and roughly toothed.
-The leaves are of a dullish green, varying in size from several inches to mere bracts.
+The leaves are of a dullish green, varying in size from several inches in length, to mere bracts.
 The blossoms are often as large as those of the sweet-briar and dog-rose, but when first unfolded more compact and cup like.
-The fruit consists of many small red grains, somewhat dry and acid, scarcely tempting to the palate, but not injurious in any degree.
-The shrub is more attractive, for its flowers than its insipid fruit.
-We have indeed few that are more ornamental among our native plants than the Rubus OdorAtus.
-Canada cannot boast of the Rhododendrons and Azaleas that adorn the Western and Northern States, but she possesses many attractive shrubs that are but little known, which flourish year after year on the lonely shores of our inland lakes and marshy beaver-meadows, Ledums and Kalmias, with many a fair flower that withers unnoticed and uncared for in its solitary native haunts.
+The fruit consists of many small red grains arranged in the form of an inverted saucer on the receptacle, and is somewhat dry and acid, more tempting to the eye than the palate, but not injurious in any degree.
+The shrub is more attractive for its flowers than its insipid fruit.
+We have indeed few that are more ornamental among our native plants than the Rubus Odoratus.
+Canada cannot boast of the Rhododendrons and Azaleas that adorn the Western and Northern States, but she possesses many attractive shrubs that are but little known, which flourish year after year on the lonely shores of our inland lakes and marshy beaver meadows, Ledums and Kalmias, with many a fair flower that withers unnoticed and uncared for in its solitary native haunts.